eunomia-bpf/bpf-developer-tutorial/src/4-opensnoop/README_en.md

 For more examples and detailed development guides, please refer to the official documentation of eunomia-bpf: <https://github.com/eunomia-bpf/eunomia-bpf>

-If you want to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> for more examples and a complete tutorial.
+If you want to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> for more examples and a complete tutorial.